21 Gun Salute

 Inconsistent tee boxes.
 Most of the blues are rubber.
 The golds are mixed and most of the whites are dirt.
 That is a definite area where The Sarge could see some improvement.

 There is a 5-10 minute walk back after the 18th hole (at least its a pretty one around the lake).
+EDIT - this has probably changed since the addition of holes 19-20.
+I will update my review if I am able to return to play again.

 Other Thoughts: This is what Lowcountry disc golf should be.
 Well used water hazards.
 Fairly used foliage that is pruned.
 The ground is cleared wonderfully.
 Lines are sometimes tight, but never are you faced with poke-and-pray situations.
 There is always a visible flightpath.